Chris Brown: 2018–2019: Indigo

-2020present: Breezy
+20202023: Breezy

 In December 2019, Brown revealed that he started working on new material for his tenth studio album.
 Later, on April 29, 2020, Brown announced the release of a collaborative mixtape with Young Thug, Slime & B. The mixtape was released on May 5, 2020, and features the hit single "Go Crazy", which peaked at number 3 on the Billboard Hot 100, becoming Brown's first song to spend one full year on the chart.
 In April 2021, "Go Crazy" broke the record for the longest running No. 1 song on R&B/Hip-Hop Airplay, a record that was previously held by Brown's 2019 hit single "No Guidance".
-On May 1, 2020, Brown was featured on Drake's Dark Lane Demo Tapes mixtape on the track "Not You Too".
-The song earned Brown his 100th career entry on the US Billboard Hot 100, as it entered and debuted at number 25.
+On May 1, 2020, Brown was featured on Drake's Dark Lane Demo Tapes mixtape, on the track "Not You Too".
+The song earned Brown his 100th career entry on the US Billboard Hot 100, debuting at number 25.

 On July 9, 2020, Brown announced via Instagram that the title of his tenth album would be Breezy, a reference to his stage nickname.
-No release date has been announced yet.
-Brown said in July 2021, while working on the album, that he wanted to make some "really endearing music" that "talk to women's soul".
-On August 2, 2021, he announced on his Instagram that his Breezy album would be accompanied by a short film of the same name.
-Later on December 18, 2021, he said that the lead single of Breezy would be released during January 2022.
+Also in July, Brown stated that while working on the album he wanted to make some "really endearing music" that "talk to women's soul".
+On August 2, 2021, he announced on his Instagram account that his Breezy album would be accompanied by a short film of the same name, however it ended up never happening.
 On January 14, 2022, he released the single "Iffy", which peaked to #1 of the Rhythmic Radio Chart on April 3, 2022.
-"Iffy" ended up not being included on the album.
-On March 15, 2022, Brown shared a snippet of a second single entitled "Warm Embrace" on his Instagram account with the caption "Is this the BREEZY you've been waiting for?".
-The song has a more traditional R&B sound and is set to be released on April 1.
-On March 16, 2022, Brown took to his Instagram account to tease a new joint tour for Summer 2022 with a mystery co-headliner, which will coincide the rollout of the album.
-On April 1, 2022, Brown released the official audio for his second single "WE (Warm Embrace)" on all streaming platforms.
-The record is produced by Don City and sees Brown go back to his R&B roots, as he samples Guy's '90s hit "Let's Chill".
-On April 26, 2022, Brown announced that the mystery co-headliner for his summer tour titled One of Them Ones is rapper Lil Baby.
-The tour will include 27 stops in North American and is set to kick off on July 15.
-Brown performed at Drai's After Hours Nightclub at The Cromwell Las Vegas Hotel and Casino on June 11, 2022 in Las Vegas marking the launch of his new multi-year residency at the venue.
+On March 27, 2022, Brown co-headined a F1 post-race concert for the 2022 Saudi Arabian Grand Prix.
+On April 1, 2022, Brown released the album's second single "WE (Warm Embrace)".
+The song was listed on the "Top 5 R&B songs of 2022" list by Vibe magazine, that stated "'We' will go down in history as one of Chris Brown's most timeless songs".
+On April 26, 2022, Brown announced his US summer tour "One of Them Ones" with rapper Lil Baby.
+The tour included 27 stops in North America and kicked off on July 15.
+Brown performed at Drai's After Hours Nightclub at The Cromwell Las Vegas Hotel and Casino on June 11, 2022, in Las Vegas to mark the launch of his new multi-year residency at the venue.